purescript/documentation/guides/Getting-Started.md

 This will compile each module present in `src/` into a separate file in the `output/` directory.

+The compiler will display several warnings about missing type declarations.
+Type declarations are an advanced topic, therefore they are left out from this guide.
+In general it is considered good practice to provide explicit type signatures.
+In their absence, the PureScript compiler is able to infer types automatically but will remind us to consider adding them.

 #### Writing a Test Suite

 To test our code, we'll use the `purescript-assert` library: